hapax/hapax.github.io/assets/crowd.md

 Layout: post
 mathjax: true
 comments: true
-title:  "Parallel axes and the groupthink theorem"
+title:  "Parallel axes and wisdom of the crowd"
 categories: [Physics, Mathematics, Statistics]
 date:  2020-10-07
 ---

-**October 7, 2020.** *Bla bla bla Fermi estimates bla bla diversity of prediction*
+**October 7, 2020.** *A quick post showing that the parallel axis theorem from first-year mechanics is mathematically equivalent to the wisdom of the crowd, aka diversity of prediction.*

 #### The parallel axis theorem